 Shirobako could have easily based itself around old-hats giving industry newcomers guidance, and indeed at many junctures it does just that.
 From the key points of animation advice that Sugie imparts upon Ema to the pure joy of the medium that a Hideaki Anno stand-in expresses to Aoi, there are countless examples where wisdom saves the day.
 However, by this same token these veterans show their age in an industry that’s evolved past the foundations they built decades prior.
 They’re by-and-large “out of touch,” rebuking new trends and techniques such as moe and CG.
 Many are reluctant to take on new work as they sulk in their sense of alienation.
 By no means is this because they’ve lost their skill or touch; when we see Masahiro Ōkura’s tremendous background art of an abandoned village at the end of episode 19 (pictured below) we see just why he and his counterparts are so revered.
 But for any artistic medium to stay alive it must constantly be pushing towards new frontiers or else it’ll fall into stagnation.

 This is where Aoi Miyamori and her friends come into play.
-As these five girls and their peers grow their skillsets, they pave the way for what anime will be.
+As these five women and their peers grow their skillsets, they pave the way for what anime will be.
 They take the teachings of their seniors and interpolate their own sensibilities to craft fresh artistic voices.
 Anime is predominately a young person’s art form so the best way to speak to its core demographics is to have people of a similar mindset at the industry’s forefront.
 Yes, some methodologies will be left behind in the process if they can’t (or won’t) adapt.
 However, those with an open mind find ways to add the strengths of their aging talents to heighten modern works.
 This is exemplified when Sugie sees the key animation that Ema is producing by the end of the second cour.
 He realizes that she’s developed her own touch, recognizing it as something he himself could not replicate.
 But it’s also through Ema and others that Sugie is able to find ways in which he can apply his own unique touches– his ability to realistically animate animals, in this instance– to the studio’s works rather than consigning himself to working on outsourced projects.
 Shirobako is special because it fosters this marrying of artistic ideologies, experiences and viewpoints.

 You see this arc of artists coming into their own or accepting the contributions of others repeated ad-nauseum throughout Shirobako.
-Let’s look at episode 6 where Aoi and Tarou take Ryousuke and Yuuichirou (stanch hand-drawn and CG animators, respectively) to the Idepon exhibit.
+Let’s look at episode 6 where Aoi and Tarou take Ryousuke and Yuuichirou (staunch hand-drawn and CG animators, respectively) to the Idepon exhibit.
 Through the medium of a younger generation and a shared passion, the two come to realize that they aren’t all that dissimilar.
 The reason they make anime is largely the same: they love it.
 Irregardless of their opinions on what form of animation is superior, both styles are an inescapable part of anime’s future and the best thing for the medium is to intermingle the two.
 Aoi and Tarou’s role here can’t be overstated as it was initiated thanks to their vision of what anime could be if artists of different persuasions worked together.

 An example of the inverse happening is once again in episode 19 when Musashino Animation president Masato Marukawa takes Aoi to his old animation studio, used four decades prior during the production of Andes Chucky.
 Here, she discovers that the people responsible for creating her favorite series were in actuality quite similar to those working at the modern incarnation of the studio.
 We often picture the creation of classics as this intangible spark of ingenuity, something that could never be reproduced in modern times.
 What we know– the end product– speaks louder than the production of it that we weren’t privy to.
 Our minds are left to erroneously fill in the gaps.
 Aoi’s revelation about this makes her realize that her generation has the potential to make impactful works too, and that by iterating on the past they could even supersede it.

 This isn’t to dismiss how important mastering the fundamentals is to growing one’s abilities, though.
 Ema would have never found her own style had she not took heed of Sugie’s teachings.
-And while Shizuka, Midori and Misa might be stuck doing “grunt work” at the moment, the girls are learning the foundations to execute their visions in the future.
+And while Shizuka, Midori and Misa might be stuck doing “grunt work” at the moment, the quintet are learning the foundations to execute their visions in the future.
 A successful career comes from playing the long game, honing skills in short-term tasks that give you the experience necessary to make long-term goals come to fruition.
 For some this comes faster than others; Aoi lands her position as Production Desk for her second series at the studio very much through circumstance.
 However, it means she has to work twice as hard as the next person to prove herself.
 Her ability to throw herself at new challenges and persevere when things go awry is her major tool for growth.
 She may be more unsure of her end goal than her peers but what she does know is that to get anywhere she needs to do her best in the now.

 While watching Shirobako, the production of Kemono Friends came to mind.
 Studio Yaoyorozu was understaffed and on a shoestring budget while creating the series.
 They turned to new techniques like CG out of necessity.
 Given these conditions, the series looks “cheap” but was massively successful on the back of its heart.
 You can see the passion of its creators in its colorful characters and heartwarming stories.
 It became one of 2017’s biggest success stories, showing that the barrier for entry to the anime industry was lower than ever should small studios embrace the ways of the now.
 Similarly, Musashino Animation is a small studio where its handful employees work tirelessly on the backs of their love of the craft.
 As we see the studio’s talents learn from one another, their ability to make great anime increases.
 Everyone’s contributions play an important role in making Exodus! great, contributions made possible from the respect they gain for one another as I’ve highlighted throughout this post.
 They’re then able to execute The Third Aerial Girls Squad with greater prowess, making that series an instant success.